svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_esp32_repl/index.md

 ## Project directory structure

+The directory structure of this REPL example is shown below.
+The starting point here was the hello-world example from ESP-IDF and I don't yet know what all files are about.

-LispBM is added as a "component" called `lispbm`that has its own `CMakeLists.txt` file (shown further below) that describes what files to build into a `liblispbm.a` file that is linked with the main app code located in the `main` directory.
+LispBM is added as a "component" called `lispbm` that has its own `CMakeLists.txt` file (shown further below) that describes what files to build into a `liblispbm.a` file that is linked with the main app code located in the `main` directory.
+The `components` directory is an addition compared to what is present in the hello-world example.

 ```
 repl-esp32/